adventuregamestudio/ags/debian/README.md

     sudo make --directory=Engine --file=Makefile.linux install

-Please take note of the usage instructions at the end of this document.

 #Building a Debian/Ubuntu package of AGS
 Building a package is the preferred way to install software on Debian/Ubuntu.
 This is how it's done.